baraszot/unresponsive-SME/index.md

 # Your subject matter expert does not answer your emails - what you can do

 You work on a technical writing project.
 You need to ask your subject matter expert about something.
-You wrote them an e-mail and you wait for their answer.
+You wrote them an e-mail and you wait for the answer from the expert.
 The expert does not answer.
 Do these things.

 ## Contact your expert